zondervanedwin-collab/CORAL-R1/README.md

 ## Eight-process synthesis benchmark

-The principal validation case is the classical eight-process synthesis problem.
+The principal validation case is the classical eight-process process-network synthesis problem.

 The deterministic reference calculation enumerates all **12 logically admissible process topologies** and solves the continuous nonlinear subproblem using multistart SQP.